E-Zbox/alx-low_level_programming/0x14-bit_manipulation/README.md

 **File: `5-flip_bits.c`**

-### Feel free to PERUSE through this repository and see why develops use Bitwise concepts to save memory
+### Feel free to PERUSE through this repository and see why developers use Bitwise concepts to save memory 💻